tungphambasement/DCNN/README.md

 ./bin/mnist_cnn_trainer
 ```

-For Windows with MSVC, you should see a Release folder inside bin/ if you are building optimized build, or Debug/ if you want to debug or profile the code.
+For Windows with MSVC, you should see a Release/Debug folder inside bin/. if you are building optimized build, or Debug/ if you want to debug or profile the code.
 ```bash
 # Example:
 ./bin/Release/mnist_cnn_trainer.exe